aufasodik/tp/docs/UserGuide.md

     * `accepted` - Offer accepted
     * `rejected` - Application rejected
 * **Tag:** distinguishing information.
+  * Quick, categorical descriptors of a company or role
+  * Separate words with hyphens instead of spaces, e.g. `remote-work` instead of `remote work`
-  * Must be hyphenated and within 30 characters.
+  * Must be within 30 characters
 * **Remark:** additional information
+  * Open-ended detailed, detailed notes like "Met the recruiter at a career fair"

 ## Commands